Hana Gartner: Career

 In 1995, she replaced Pamela Wallin as co-host with Peter Mansbridge of CBC's flagship newshour, Prime Time News, as it returned to 10 p.m. and reverted to its previous name, The National.
 Gartner hosted the National Magazine portion of the programme, which has interviews, extended features, and documentaries and was the second half of the hour, following Mansbridge's newscast.

 Gartner left The National, returned to The Fifth Estate in 2000, and remained with the programme for 11 years.

 On May 11, 2011, Gartner announced her retirement from the CBC.

 Awards

 Gartner has won five Gemini Awards and has been nominated 18 times in the Gemini hosting, anchoring, and interviewing categories during her career.
 She has also twice won the special Gemini Gordon Sinclair Award for excellence in broadcast journalism: in 1985 and in 2006.
-In 2011, she was nominated for a Michener Award for her story about a troubled teen who died while in the Ontario corrections system.
+In 2011, she was awarded a Michener Award for her story about a troubled teen who died while in the Ontario corrections system.

-In 2019, she was appointed as a member of the Order of Canada.
+In 2019, she was appointed as a Member of the Order of Canada.